The voyage of a lifetime

 Day 78: Hong Kong

-A long stop in Hong Kong will give you lots of time to discover this exciting city.
-Explore under your own steam, or choose from optional excursions - to Victoria Peak, the floating city of Aberdeen, colourful Stanley Market, to take in the North Shore’s spectacular skyline or across Victoria Harbour on the Star Ferry.
+Discover still more of China's complex colonial history and modern energy as Columbus spends a day in Hong Kong.
+Explore under your own steam, or choose from optional excursions - to Victoria Peak, floating city Aberdeen, colourful Stanley Market, to take in the North Shore's spectacular skyline or cross Victoria Harbour on the Star Ferry.

 Day 80: Halong Bay for Hanoi, Vietnam

 Cruise into bewitching, UNESCO-listed Halong Bay, where countless limestone pillars and cone-shaped islands rise out of the water.
 An optional shore excursion today takes you to the Vietnamese capital, Hanoi, with its labyrinthine '36 Old Streets', tranquil Hoan Kiem Lake and its island Ngoc Son Temple.
 Elsewhere in the city, highlights include the Ho Chi Minh Mausoleum, the former leader’s traditional house, the fascinating Museum of Ethnology and colourful Dong Xuan market.

 Day 83: Phu My for Ho Chi Minh City, Vietnam